Join millions of Canadians who have already trusted Loans Canada

 3. Look Into The GST/HST Tax Credit

-The GST/HST tax credit is another service offered by the CRA, which applies to individuals and families with low incomes.
-As of 2014, those individuals and families do not need to apply for this credit.
-Instead, when you file your income tax return, the CRA will determine whether or not you are eligible, and pay the credit in installments every three months, four times per year.
+The GST/HST tax credit is another tax-free benefit offered by the CRA, which applies to individuals and families with low incomes.
+Individuals and families do not need to apply for this credit.
+Instead, when you file your income tax return, the CRA will determine whether or not you are eligible, and pay the credit in quarterly installments every three months, four times per year.

-4. Letting Your Spouse Claim Your Tax Credits
+4. Let Your Spouse Claim Your Tax Credits

 5. Always File A Return, And Claim Everything Possible

-The best thing you can do during tax season, even if you’re earning little to no income, is to always file a tax return.
-It’s important for your financial future that the CRA gets all your current information, which will, in turn, give them your net worth.
-Having a favourable net worth will then help the CRA determine whether or not you’ll be eligible for certain tax credits in the future, such as the GST/HST tax credit, the Canada Child Benefit (tax-free monthly installment for families with children under the age of 18), or any other kind of federal or provincial tax benefit for that matter.
+Even if you’re earning little to no income, the best thing you can do during tax season is to always file a tax return.
+When you file your income taxes, you’ll be automatically evaluated by the CRA to determine whether or not you’ll be eligible for certain tax credits such as the GST/HST tax credit, the Canada Child Benefit, or any other kind of federal or provincial tax benefit.

 Tax Considerations For ParentsLearn More